Azure/AppService/_posts/2020-08-24-ab_testing_app_service2.md

 az webapp config --name my-webapp -g my-resource-group -slot staging --settings SLOT_NAME=staging
 ```

-## Add the Telemetry Initializer
+## Configure your project

 Like in the first article, you will need to add a telemetry initializer to your project and register it with the Application Insights SDK.
-The Telemetry Initializer will  tag all outgoing events and metrics with the slot's name, so you can split and filter the data during analysis later.
-Instructions are below for common backend languages, please jump to your language's section.
+The telemetry initializer will tag all outgoing events and metrics with the slot's name, so you can split and filter the data during analysis later.
+In some cases, you will need to register the initializer with the App Insights SDK.
+Instructions are below for common backend languages; please jump to the section for your language.

 ### .NET

-#### .NET Core

-Follow the [instructions shown here](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) to add App Insights to your project.
-Once it's added to your project, add
+For **.NET Core** apps, follow the [instructions shown here](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) to add App Insights to your project. if you are using ASP.NET, follow these [instructions instead](https://docs.microsoft.com/azure/azure-monitor/app/asp-net).
+Once you have added the SDK, copy and paste the custom telemetry initializer below.

-#### ASP.NET

 ```c#
 using System;